Episodes

 • Lauren Merkley (insta: @lmerkles) -- Taught AP English Language and Composition, Creative Writing in Granite School District, 2020 Utah Teacher of the Year

-• Ryan Rarick (insta: @raricks_room) -- Education Pathway Teacher for Washington Country School District, 2025 Rising Teacher Leader of the Year
+• Ryan Rarick (insta: @raricks_room) -- Education Pathway Teacher for Washington Country School District, 2026 Utah ACTE Teacher of the Year

 Executive Producer:

-• Kayla Towner (insta: @itsteachertowner) -- Taught elementary education K-6th, Technology Specialist, Project Manager, Podcast Producer, Teacher Engagement Lead, and the 2020 UCET Outstanding Young Educator Award
+• Kayla Towner (insta: @itsteachertowner) -- Taught elementary education K-6th, Education Technology Specialist, Project Manager, Podcast Editor & Producer, and the 2023 Honors in Education Award in Administration and the 2020 UCET Outstanding Young Educator Award.

 Info Drop Spokesperson: